ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete).md

 * Meaning if VTS if quit with items in the scene, they will be automatically loaded again when VTS is started.
 * This should only happen if `"Remember Scene"` is active in the VTube Studio config.
 * This should work for external and internal items.
-* This functionality is completely unrelated to
+* This functionality is completely unrelated to item hotkeys and saving/loading item scenes.